thawn/ttmp32gme/README.md

 # ttmp32gme
-a platform independent tool (similar to the [windows tool ttaudio](https://github.com/sidiandi/ttaudio) ) to create tiptoi gme files from mp3 files.
+a platform independent tool (inspired by the [windows tool ttaudio](https://github.com/sidiandi/ttaudio) ) to create tiptoi gme files from mp3 files.
 Also creates a printable sheet to play the music.

 ## Features
 * convert music/audiobook albums from mp3 to gme format playable with the tiptoi pen using [tttool](http://tttool.entropia.de/).
 * automatic generation of control sheets that allow to control playback of music/audiobook.
-* flexible print layouts for various applications (see below).
+* flexible print layouts for various applications (see [screenshots](#Screenshots) below).
 * automatic readout of id3 tags to get album and track info (including embedded cover images).
 * add cover images for nicer print layout.
 * copy gme files to tiptoi if tiptoi is connected.

 ## Installation
 * Mac/Win: download the executables from the (https://github.com/thawn/ttmp32gme/releases)[releases page].
 Put them somewhere and run them.
 Open localhost:10020 with a browser of your choice (except Internet Explorer).
 Printing was tested to work with Chrome and Firefox.
-* linux: run the perl sources (see below)
+* linux: run the perl sources (see [instructions](#required-perl-modules-for-running-ttmp32gme-from-source) below)

 ## Usage
 ### 1. Add mp3 files